Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Diagram comparing a string inverter system and microinverter system for solar panels, showing layout and efficiency percentages for each.

 Shading makes a huge difference in how a solar system works.
-It’s a big problem for a string inverter system where a drop in output from one solar panel will affect the rest of that “string.”
+It’s a big problem for a system with a string inverter where a drop in output from one solar panel will affect the rest of that “string.”

 If you clicked on this article, you probably already know what a microinverter is, how it works, and how it’s unbothered by shade.